metadaddy/Sinatra-Force.com-Heroku/README.md

 Open https://YOUR-HEROKU-APP.heroku.com/ in a browser.
 Log in with a Salesforce username/password and you should see a list of 20 accounts.
 You can create/read/update/delete.

-The app is deployed at https://warm-dawn-1409.heroku.com/ - you can go there and log in with Salesforce credentials to browser the Accounts in your org.
+The app is deployed at https://warm-dawn-1409.heroku.com/ - you can go there and log in with Salesforce credentials to browse the Accounts in your org.

 How It Works
 ------------